CHILDHOOD ANXIETY PARENT SUPPORT

 What is “Accommodation” in Child Anxiety?

-allowing avoidance of feared situations
+allowing avoidance of feared situations or activities

-changing family plans around anxiety
+changing family routines to prevent anxiety triggers

-speaking for a child in social situations
+speaking or stepping in for a child in social situations

-helping a child escape uncomfortable feelings immediately
+helping a child escape or avoid uncomfortable feelings quickly

 In the short term, accommodation can bring relief.
 But over time, it may unintentionally communicate: